-B. Holiday Observed in Excess of Eight (8) hours: When a holiday falls on an employee's regularly scheduled workday, the employee is entitled to only eight (8) hours off without a reduction in pay.
+- B. Holiday Observed in Excess of Eight (8) Hours.
+When a holiday falls on an employee's regularly scheduled workday, the employee is entitled to only eight (8) hours off without a reduction in pay.
 If the workday is a nine (9) hour day, the employee must use on one (1) hour of non-sick leave accruals.
-If the workday is a ten (10) hour day, the employee must use two (2) hours of non-sick leave accrual balances, leave without pay (AWOP) will be authorized.

-C. Holidays Observed - Part-Time Employees: Part-time employees on regular, 4/10, 9/80, flexible, and alternate work schedules are entitled to observe a holiday in the same ratio as the number of hours the part time employee's weekly schedule bears to forty (40) hours, without a reduction in pay, whenever a holiday is observed by the County.

-D. Holiday on Regular Day Off of Full-Time Employees on 4/10, 9/80, Flexible, and Alternate Work Schedules: When a holiday is observed by the County on the regularly scheduled day off of a full-time employee who is on a 4/10, 9/80, flexible, or alternate work schedule, the employee is entitled to take eight (8) hours off, without a reduction in pay, in recognition of the holiday.
-The employee is also entitled to receive eight (8) hours flexible compensatory time or pay at the rate of 1.0 times his/her base rate of pay in recognition of his/her regularly scheduled day off.
+If the workday is a ten (10) hour day, the employee must use two (2) hours of non-sick leave accruals.
+If the employee accruals.
+If the employee accruals are accruals and have any non-sick leave accrual balances, leave without pay (AWOP) will be authorized. - C. Holidays Observed Part-Time Employees.
+Part-time employees are entitled to observe a holiday (day off work) in the same ratio as the number of hours the part time employee's weekly schedule bears to forty (40) hours. - D. Holiday on Regular Day Off of Full-Time Employees on 4/10, 9/80, Flexible, and Alternate Work Schedules.
+When a holiday is observed by the County on the regularly scheduled day off of an employee who is on a 4/10, 9/80, flexible, or alternate work schedule, the employee is entitled to take eight (8) hours off, without a reduction in pay, in recognition of the holiday.
+The employee is also entitled to receive flexible compensatory time or pay at the rate of 1.0 times his/her base rate of pay in recognition of his/her regularly scheduled day off.

-Those employees covered by this subsection who before March 1, 2010, moved a holiday that fell on a scheduled day off to the work day preceding or following the holiday, will be given priority for request for time off on the day they would have observed the holiday over other requests for time off.
+Those employees covered by this subsection who before March 1, 2010, moved a holiday that fell on a scheduled day off to the work day_preceding or following the holiday, will be given priority for request for time off on the day they would have observed the holiday over other requests for time off.
 This priority treatment does not apply to scheduled and approved vacation requests already granted to other employees.
 Further, the County retains the right to determine the maximum number of employees who may take time off work at the same time.

-12.3 Holiday is WORKED and Holiday Falls on Regularly Scheduled Work Day of Full Time Employees on Regular, 4/10, 9/80, Flexible, and Alternate Work Schedules:
+12.3 Holiday is WORKED and Holiday Falls on Regularly Scheduled Work Day of Full-Time Employees on Regular, 4/10, 9/80, Flexible, and Alternate Work Schedules.

-A. Holiday Worked by Full Time Employees on Regular, 4/10, 9/80, Flexible, and Alternate Work Schedules (holiday falls on employee's regularly scheduled work day): When a full time employee works on a holiday, that falls on the employee's regularly scheduled work day, the employee is entitled to receive his/her regular salary.
+A. Holiday Worked by Full-Time Employees on Regular, 4/10, 9/80, Flexible, and Alternate Work Schedules (holiday falls on employee's regularly scheduled work day).
+When a full time employee works on a holiday that falls on the employee's regularly scheduled work day, the employee is entitled to receive his/her regular salary.
 The employee is also entitled to receive holiday pay at the rate of one and one half (1.5) times his/her base rate of pay (not including differentials) or holiday compensation time at the same rate, for all hours worked up to a maximum of eight (8) hours.
 The employee is also entitled to receive overtime pay or overtime compensation time at the rate of one and one half (1.5) times his/her base rate of pay (not including differentials) for all hours worked on the holiday beyond eight hours, but only if the employee was required to work on the holiday due to an emergency, except as provided in Section 7.1 above.
 This provision applies to the regular, 4/10, 9/80, flexible, and alternate work schedules.